Skip to main content

 Characteristics:

-• Broad access to multiple systems
+• Broad access across environment

-• Often handles sensitive data or credentials
+• Handles sensitive data and credentials

 Segmentation Logic